H-E-R-O-System/hero-monitor/pi-setup.md

 copy and paste the output given by that file to install all the pre-requisits

-To dowload the project from github, make sure to [complete the setup](sshkey.md).
+To dowload the project from github, make sure to [complete this setup](sshkey.md).

 ## 😱 Fuck up?
 Reset the Pi (tada :tada:)